COSI-Lab/meeting-minutes/_posts/2016-11-16-Meeting-Minutes.md

 # Announcements

 ## LaTeX Workshop Thursday @ 5:30pm
-Ben announces his plan to give a workshop for LaTeX.
+Ben announces his plan to give a workshop for LaTeX tomorrow.

 ## Mapping Workshop!
-Mike tells anyone who is interested that we will be mapping the science center with cartographer.
+Mike tells anyone who is interested that we will be mapping the science center with cartographer Friday night.

 ## OS Workshop Sunday @ 1500
 Corey will be giving a workshop for Robigalia.